Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

 sense that they are more complex.
 They are also distinct from "basic" indices in that they always return a copy (see [](views-vs-copies)).
 Advanced indices allow selecting arbitrary parts of an array, in ways that are impossible with the basic index types.
-Advanced indexing is also sometimes called indexing by arrays, as the indices themselves in advanced indexing are arrays:  integer arrays and boolean arrays.
+Advanced indexing is also sometimes called "fancy indexing" or indexing by arrays, as the indices themselves in advanced indexing are arrays:  integer arrays and boolean arrays.
 Using an array that does not have an integer or boolean dtype as an index is an error (in this section, do not confuse the *array being indexed* with the *array that is the index*.
 The former can be anything and have any dtype.
-It is only the latter that is restricted).
+It is only the latter that is restricted to being integer or boolean).

 (integer-array-indices)=
 ### Integer Arrays